 Chronic liver disease: morbidity

-The Excel file CLD patient rates - Scotland, overall and by sex (45kb) shows the trends in chronic liver disease (CLD) patient discharges by European age standardised rates (EASRs) in Scotland, between 1982 and 2012, overall and by sex.
+The Excel file CLD patient rates - Scotland, overall and by sex (41kb) shows the trends in standardised rates for number of individual patients hospitalised for chronic liver disease (CLD) (EASR based on the 2013 European standard population) for Scotland, between 1982 and 2013, overall and by gender.
 In summary:

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.